 - A. Complementing, and integrate with, nearby initiatives such as the Ebbw Vale Enterprise Zone (EZ) in order to develop a strategic employment function for Rhymney, establishing it as a gateway to the Valleys Identifying redevelopment proposals for Rhymney's employment sites that link into Metro improvements, the role of Rhymney Station and the close proximity of the A465.

-Establishing strong infrastructural and sectoral links with the EZ is central to this; - B. Improving social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably Tackling deprivation and improving access to economic opportunities through development of skills and integration of training initiatives with business.
+Establishing strong infrastructural and sectoral links with the EZ is central to this; - B. Improving social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably - Tackling deprivation and improving access to economic opportunities through development of skills and integration of training initiatives with business.
 In terms of the foundational economy, ensuring that resources are more usefully spent shoring up indigenous businesses where profit and spend is more likely to remain or recirculate within the local economy.
 Central to this is building capacity within communities and establishing networks of collaboration;

-- C. Expanding the area's sphere of influence and improve connectivity - Using the A465 and public transport infrastructure improvements to enable the population within the north of the County Borough to benefit from opportunities within the wider A465 corridor, including those that are presented in adjacent authorities; - D. Reinforcing the role of Bargoed as a service centre for the north of the County Borough Promoting its
+- C. Expanding the area's sphere of influence and improve connectivity - Using the A465 and public transport infrastructure improvements to enable the population within the north of the County Borough to benefit from opportunities within the wider A465 corridor, including those that are presented in adjacent authorities; - D. Reinforcing the role of Bargoed as a service centre for the north of the County Borough Promoting

-- diversification for alternative uses, whilst retaining and consolidating a strong retail core;
+- its diversification for alternative uses and taking full advantage of its bus/ rail connectivity, whilst retaining and consolidating a strong retail core,

 - E. Maximising the impact of the Valleys

 Regional Park, protecting and

 enhancing important green spaces

-and promoting tourism Establishing
+and built heritage and promoting

-a vibrant network of tourism, visitor and
+tourism Establishing a vibrant network

-leisure attractions and promoting the
+of tourism, visitor and leisure attractions

-natural heritage of the area in order to
+and promoting the natural heritage of the

-encourage the use of green spaces and
+area in order to encourage the use of green

-create a vibrant and accessible visitor
+spaces and create a vibrant and accessible

-destination;
+visitor destination;

 - F. Supporting proposals for renewable energy generation and community benefit through utility infrastructure Encouraging the development of renewable energy proposals in sustainable locations, including through the operation of community co-operatives, and ensure that community benefit can be derived from upgrades to public utilities;

-- G. Supporting the development and diversification of housing in sustainable locations to complement economic growth and resilience Unlock stalled housing sites in locations less favourable to volume builders and trial initiatives for innovative housing and self builds; - H. Providing a suitable level of community, leisure and education facilities, and establish Integrated Well-Being Networks in order to connect communities' strengths and assets Acknowledge that such facilities are important to the population and ensure that these facilities meet future needs.
+- G. Supporting the development and diversification of housing in sustainable locations to complement economic growth and resilience Unlock stalled housing sites in locations less favourable to volume builders and trial initiatives for innovative housing and self builds; - H. Providing a suitable level of community, leisure and education facilities, aligning with national and local initiatives including 21st Century Schools and the CCBC Sport and Active Recreation Strategy where applicable, and establishing Integrated Well-Being Networks in order to connect communities' strengths and assets - Acknowledge that such facilities are important to the population and ensure that these facilities meet future needs.

-Collaboration delivered through networks of community hubs and people who deliver services and support can build community relationships and have a positive impact on well-being and social capital, especially in conjunction with other community schemes:
+Collaboration delivered through networks of community hubs and people who deliver services and support can build community relationships and have a positive impact on well-being and social capital, especially